Deficiencies (last 3 years)

 Findings

-The investigation found that one resident did not receive medications as ordered by their licensed practitioner due to insurance authorization issues, and the facility failed to record incident reports for medication errors in the resident's record as required.
+The investigation found that one resident did not receive medications as ordered by their licensed practitioner due to medication unavailability and insurance issues.
+Additionally, the facility failed to record incident reports for medication errors in the resident's record, although an incident report for one medication omission was completed after the fact.

 Complaint Details